In This Article

 Several factors can influence the desirability of a silverplate item.
 For example, a later piece with no detailing is likely less desirable than one with various motifs.
 More expensive antiques tend to have:

 - Elaborate patterns with floral reliefs or repoussé

 - Funky shapes in a specific style like Art Deco or Art Nouveau

 Collect less common items.

-One of the more common (and least valuable) silverplate items you see is flatware.
+One of the more common (and least valuable) silverplate items is flatware.
 Unfortunately, there is an oversupply of silverware.
 Why?
 Pretty much every family owned a set in the 1950s.
 The demand for this item is also very low.
-Silverplated flatware is very high maintenance, so most people prefer stainless steel nowadays.
-As such, silverplated flatware is not worth a lot unless it’s rare or very old.
-Some higher value silverplated items might include:
+Silver-plated flatware is very high maintenance, so most people prefer stainless steel nowadays.
+Some higher-value silverplated items might include:

 - Odd sized platters and serving dishes